TypeScriptADK-TS

 ANTHROPIC_API_KEY=your_anthropic_api_key_here

-# Or for other providers:
+# Or for Groq:

 GROQ_API_KEY=your_groq_api_key_here

-3. Use the model name in your agent:
+2. Use the model in your agents:

 import { LlmAgent } from "@iqai/adk";